 Arabian Adventures is a good company and I would recommend them.
 Their drivers are very experienced - your hotel can help you, or you can arrange it directly with them http://www.arabian-adventures.com/

 A taxi from Dubai Airport to Yas Island (Ferrari World) will cost around 200AED - its all on the meter so no worries.
 I probably wouldnt stay on Yas as there isnt that much to do at night, apart from sit in the hotels.
 If you do stay, then check out the rates for the Crowne Plaza, but also check out Yas Island hotel as they were doing fantastic offers.

 If it was me, I would get a cab from Yas and head into Abu Dhabi - around 25-40 minutes away.
 Somewhere like the main Hilton - whilst an older hotel - is a good central place to stay, has a pool and beach access.

 Places to eat - in Dubai, I like MJs Steakhouse at Madinat Jumeriah or the Rib Room at Emirates Towers.

 In Abu Dhabi - Frankies, Fairmont; Mombassa Grill, Shangri La Souk.
 For something a little less expensive, I love Coopers at the Park Rotana or Beaujolais at the old Novotel.

 Things to see and do in Abu Dhabi would be to visit the Grand Mosque, pop into Emirates Palace, walk along the sea front at the Corniche, visit the Cultural Foundation, do a desert safari etc.

-As mentioned above, September will definitely be warm and sticky but please note that all the buildings and cars are A/C'd so you may feel the chill !! over 6 years ago
+As mentioned above, September will definitely be warm and sticky but please note that all the buildings and cars are A/C'd so you may feel the chill !! about 7 years ago

 I live in Abu Dhabi which is quieter than Dubai but has many amazing places to visit.